0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ZK contract deployed onto the chain.
 You can visit the tests inside the projects to see how it works and start from there.

-zk-client is created in the following languages:
+zk-client is available in the following programming languages:

 - [Java](https://gitlab.com/partisiablockchain/language/abi/zk-client/)
 - [TypeScript](https://gitlab.com/partisiablockchain/language/abi/zk-client-ts)